Do I need a doctor’s referral to come and see you?

 I am concerned about the cost of hearing aids.
 I don’t think I can afford them?

 We are happy to help you find funding that you are eligible for, whether it’s through a government program or private foundation.
 We also help our patients with payment plans at no charge if arranged in advance.

 My hearing aids aren’t working.
 What should I do?

-I have hearing aids, but I still have difficulty hearing?
+I have hearing aids, but I still have difficulty hearing.
+What’s going on?

 How long should my hearing aid batteries last?